ruilin-wu/FAM_VCK5000/FAM_VCK5000_Design2/Module_01_matlab_sim/README.md

 The **magnitude** of the exponential is unity over the array and the **phase** exhibits considerable variation.

-The matlab of the Downconversion is shown below:
+The matlab code of the Downconversion is shown below:
 ```
 E=zeros(Np,P);
 a=zeros(Np,P);